ExplorerRay/onnxinfo/README.md

 * Run `docker build -t onnxinfo -f docker/Dockerfile .` first.
     * You can type `docker run onnxinfo` to run tests.
     * Or type `docker run -it onnxinfo bash` to enter the environment which has onnxinfo.

+## Limited Support
+There are many node types in ONNX, but I only support some of them now.